 Hydrostatic testing is required for all the pressure boundary of the seal and support system.
 This includes the seal gland, all piping, reservoirs, and other auxiliary equipment exposed to process fluids.
-In the second and latter editions, there is an exemption for seal glands machined from a single piece of wrought material or bar stock.
+In the Second Edition, there is an exemption for seal glands machined from a single piece of wrought material or bar stock.
 Cast seal glands still require testing.